 Betrayal isn’t always blatant.
 Trauma isn’t always obvious.

 If you’re asking yourself…

-“Why do I always come last?”
+“Why do I keep doubting myself?”

-“Will I ever love again?”
+“Will I ever feel like I can trust myself again?”

-“Ugh, why am I being so darn hard on myself all the time?!”“
+“Ugh, why am I being so darn hard on myself all the time?!”

 If you’re wondering where you went, or if you can ever find yourself again…

 …You are in the perfect place to explore what’s really important to you, and what you want in your future.
 This is a safe space for you.